-Group Conflict Mediation from CAOS Conflict Management can help in resolving conflict in work teams, community groups, management committees, neighbour disputes, religious groups and others.
+Group Conflict Mediation and Team Mediation from London-based CAOS Conflict Management can help in resolving conflict in workplaces, community groups, management committees, neighbour disputes, religious groups and others.

-We have experience of providing support in such situations for public sector organisations and community groups of up to 20 people, however in essence disputes within larger groups can also benefit from mediation or possibly conflict management workshops, conflict coaching and other support available from CAOS Conflict Management.
+We have experience of providing support in such situations for public sector organisations and community groups of up to 20 people.
+We also provide conflict management workshops, conflict coaching and other support available from CAOS Conflict Management.

 "Thank you very much for your assistance in this matter.
 The working environment has been very harmonious today and I am clear that it is down to this process." - comment from public sector manager following a group conflict mediation process provided by CAOS Conflict Management